Hesitant Turkey seeks mandate for military action against Islamic State

 Washington wants Turkey, with the second largest army in NATO and a major U.S. airbase in its southern town of Incirlik, to play a bigger role in the fight against Islamic State, but does not see the removal of Assad as part of that strategy.

-Turkey, by contrast, has been a staunch backer of the Syrian opposition and believes Assad's departure and a long-term political strategy in Iraq are necessities if there is any hope of preventing years of instability plaguing its southern border.
+Turkey, by contrast, which has been a staunch backer of the Syrian opposition, believes Assad's departure and a long-term political strategy in Iraq are necessities if there is any hope of preventing years of instability plaguing its southern border.

-Turkish officials have said the Incirlik base has not so far been used for air strikes in Syria or Iraq.
-It was not immediately clear whether the new mandate would change that.

 "What is important for Turkey is that countries like the United States determine a comprehensive policy for Iraq and Syria," said a senior Turkish official, adding that the release of the hostages alone would not bring about a change in stance.